Andrés Soler

-Andrés Soler (born Andrés Díaz Pavia; 18 November 1898 – 26 July 1969) was a Mexican actor.
+Andrés Díaz Pavia (18 November 1898 – 26 July 1969), better known by the stage name Andrés Soler, was a Mexican actor.
 He was considered one of the greatest figures of the Golden Age of Mexican cinema.
 Soler appeared in about two hundred films and received four Ariel Award for Best Supporting Actor nominations in his long career.

 Early life

 Andrés Soler was born in Saltillo, Coahuila as Andrés Díaz Pavía on 18 November 1898 to Domingo Díaz García and Irene Pavía Soler.
 He was the younger brother of Fernando Soler and the elder brother of Domingo Soler, Julián Soler, and Mercedes Soler.
 His family is known as the Soler Dynasty.